 Captain James Harding was harbourmaster from 1852 until 23 June 1867, when he drowned while attempting to assist a ship in distress in Gage Roads.
-Four of his crew were drowned with him, included Peter Dandie.
+Four of his crew drowned with him, included Peter Dandie.
 John Tapper was among those attempting a rescue.
 The body was not found until weeks later, identified by the clothing, on the beach at Garden Island, after which his remains were interred 12 August.

 There are two tombstones from the Skinner St cemetery which were removed to Fremantle Cemetery and placed along the Heritage Trail and which refer to the death of James Harding: those of Peter Dandie (aka Thompson/Johnson)*, and of Isaac Price and Samuel Akers (on the same stone).